cosmosgame/save-the-world/content/posts/snippets.md

 # collection of snippets

+## Different healing paths

+So how do we teach people to find their pbody?
+It has to be experiential.
+People need to experience it in their bodies to truly understand it.
+But it won't be just one method.
+Different approaches will work best for different people.
+For example, HAI does a fantastic job of getting people in intimate relationship with their body, but for many people getting naked in front of a group of strangers is just a non-starter.
+There is simply no way they are going to sign up for that.
+Similarly a sacred MDMA or mushroom journey can offer incredibly healing, but again for many people that kind of journey is way too scary.
+So we have to meet people where they are at.
+We will have to make sure that for each person we find things that helps them with diet, movement, sex, and substance abuse.
+Each person will have something tailored for them, and it will be part of an integrated plan -- not something that is held separate.
+Because all of our work is connected.
+We might think that maybe we just need to work on, for example, our relationship with our partner, but that is an illusion.
+As you work on that relationship you are also working on everything else.
+What happens in our body affects our Mind.
+What happens in our Mind affects our body.

 ## Healing

 Just like that.
 The first step is quite pleasant -- learn to find a deep joy inside yourself.
 Deepen enough into that joy and you might find yourself surfacing back up into a world where we are truly one.
 Were your pain is mine and I can no longer ignore it.
 As I learn to love you, I learn to love myself.
 From that place miracles happen.

 ## Hakomi

 Body-Centered Psychotherapy